 TGax Editor: Update D4.2 P81L12 as shown below.

-The UL Target RSSI subfield indicates, in units of dBm, the expected receive power at the AP (i.e., averaged RSSI over all the AP's antennas) for the HE TB PPDU transmitted on the assigned RU.
+The UL Target RSSI subfield indicates, in units of dBm, the expected receive power at the AP (i.e., averaged RSSI over all the AP's antennas used to transmit the corresponding triggering PPDU) for the HE TB PPDU transmitted on the assigned RU.
 The target receive power is calculated as TargetRSSI = –90 + 2×FVal, where FVal is the value of the UL Target RSSI subfield, except that the value 31 indicates to the STA to transmit at maximum power for the assigned MCS.

 9.3.1.22 Trigger frame format